peakshift/bitcoin-ux/payments/decoy-account.md

   - password doesn't meet strength requirements
   - app recommends better/stronger passwords
 3. Account authentication (sending a key to a registered phone number)

 4. Notifications on unusual login

+## Decoy  Account

+In case of an attack, a user can switch between their main account to a decoy that has a lesser amount than the main.

+## Ways to activate

+We've come up with two ways in which a decoy account can be activated.

+### Method 1 - Special Pin

+Normally in most wallets, users are requested to enter a certain pin to access this wallet.
+Hence the idea behind this solution is that users can formulate a second pin which instead of giving access to the main account with all the funds, it  opens up the decoy account which may have a lesser amount.

+#### How this works

+- opens app
+- pin is requested
+- enters pin of decoy account (depending on their need at the time)
+- gets shown your wallet balance and transactions ( if you have any)
+- carry out your transaction as though it was your main

+#### Pros

+- suppose the user was under attack, this method seems more believable to the attacker
+- it is also more convinient to use

+#### Cons

+- the user may not remember to put in the decoy account pin when they are under attack.
+They maybe too frightened or be more focused with staying alive.
+- it may cause suspisions if no previous transactions have been made on that account

+### Method 2 - Shaking phone to activate

+This method would involve the user shaking their phone, while in the wallets interface